khairul-rasyid/skinsense/README.md

-"Skin Sense" Application for Capstone Project Following are the codes for creating a SkinSense application
+"Skin Sense" Application for Capstone Project

+These are the codes for creating a SkinSense application